MIG Welding Sheet Metal

 It's All About Practice

 Once properly set up, MIG welding is clean and fast, and works well with thin metals.
-It is the easiest welding process to learn, and most commonly used for automotive body work.
+It is the easiest weld process to learn, and most commonly used for automotive body work.

 Related Articles: